On This Page

 Pick up an application at 691 St. Paul St. Rochester, NY 14605

-When the application is submitted, you will be screened for expedited benefits and, if eligible, the benefit will be issued within five business days.
+When the application is submitted, you will be screened for expedited benefits and, if eligible, the benefit will be available within seven calendar days after the day the application was filed.
 You will be contacted by phone for the screening interview, if applicable, and mailed an appointment for a SNAP telephone interview.
 You will not need to be seen in person.